Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Craft 3

-Projects to repair, alter, or destroy crafted materials such as Manses, Artifacts, and other such physical goods are now 1 scale easier.
-I.e.
+Projects to repair, alter, or destroy crafted materials such as Manses, Artifacts, and other such physical goods are now 1 scale easier. i.e.
 Minor repairs are -3 Scale, Major -2, and Monumental -1 against their base Project cost.